kya8/kya8.github.io/content/post/type-erasure/index.md

 # std::function
 `std::function<R(Args...)>` is a type-erased polymorphic function object that can wrap all kinds of callables with the specified argument types `Args...` and a return type that is convertible to `R`.
-It stores the provided callable by (forwarding) copy/move.
+It stores the provided callable (with ownership) by (forwarding) copy/move.
 Dynamic allocation is required in the general case, however implementations may use SBO (Small Buffer optimization).

-It's suitable for use at API boundaries, e.g. when providing a callback.
+It's suitable for use at API boundaries, e.g. when providing a callback, with owning/by-value semantics.

 ## Implementation